 - Straining for urine or stools

-Contact the Clarkson Village emergency veterinary hospital immediately at 905-855-2100.
-We should be able to walk you through what you’ll need to do in order to safely transport your dog or cat to the hospital.
+Contact an emergency animal hospital right away.
+They should be able to walk you through what you’ll need to do in order to safely transport your dog or cat to the hospital.

 Severely injured or sick pets can become defensive and even aggressive in some cases.
 Be careful approaching your pet to avoid getting injured if they lash out.